hpe-dev-incubator/hpe-dev-portal/content/blog/set-up-apache-skywalking-for-k8s-and-vm-monitoring-in-hpe-greenlake-private-cloud.md

 $﻿ kubectl apply -f deployment.yaml
 ```

 Upon the Web app gets deployed, the built-in Java agent will start collecting application data and post it to the SkyWalking OAP.
-All the application metrics will be available in the SkyWalking UI, under _General Service_ tab:
+All the application metrics will be available in the SkyWalking UI, under *General Service* tab:

 ![](/img/java-app.png)

-Below is the *SpingBoot* Web app topology map:
+Below is the *SpringBoot* Web app topology map:

 ![](/img/java-app-map.png)

-### Deploy a Multi-tier Application
+### Deploy a multi-tier application

-A﻿s the second demo application, we will deploy a multi-tier *music* application, available as part of [Apache SkyWalking showcase application](https://github.com/apache/skywalking-showcase).
+A﻿s the second demo application, I will deploy a multi-tier *music* application, available as part of [Apache SkyWalking showcase application](https://github.com/apache/skywalking-showcase).
 This multi-tier music application consists of a frontend app server and its UI, backend gateway service, recommendation service and songs service, together with a *H2* database.
-Each microservice is coding with different programming languages, *NodeJS*, *React*, *Spring*, *Python*, etc.
+Each microservice is implemented with different programming language, *NodeJS*, *React*, *Spring*, *Python*, etc.

 ![](/img/multl-tier-app-music.png)

-I﻿n order to monitor this multi-tier *music* application from Apache SkyWalking, we need to pick up the SkyWalking agent per programming language and rebuild corresponding service to instrument the application to the SkyWalking OAP server.
+I﻿n order to monitor this multi-tier *music* application from Apache SkyWalking, you need to pick up the SkyWalking agent per programming language and rebuild corresponding service to instrument the application to the SkyWalking OAP server.

+Y﻿ou can rebuild the *Docker* image per service using the agent version file _**Dockerfile**_ in each service's folder from the multi-tier *music* application repo:

 ```markdown
 ├── app